Best Adult-Gerontology Nurse Practitioner Programs in Iowa

 Online Learning - Visit Website

-Morningside University's Adult-Gerontology Primary Care Nurse Practitioner Certificate prepares nurses with master's degrees for advanced practice.
-This online program focuses on aging populations in primary care settings.
-Students complete 35 credits at $675 per credit.
-The curriculum includes 750 clinical hours and two on-site residencies.
-Graduates become eligible for national certification through ANCC or AANP.
-Admissions require a Master of Science in Nursing degree.
-The program offers flexible online learning with comprehensive clinical training.
+Morningside University offers an online Adult-Gerontology Primary Care Nurse Practitioner Certificate for nurses with master's degrees.
+The 35-credit program at $675 per credit includes 750 clinical hours and two on-site residencies, focusing on aging populations in primary care.
+Graduates become eligible for ANCC or AANP national certification.
+Admission requires a Master of Science in Nursing, with flexible online learning and comprehensive clinical training.
+No entrance exam is mentioned for this post-master's certificate program.

 - 35 total credit hours.